rekharenu/deep-learning-challenge/README.md

 Data Preprocessing

 What variable(s) are the target(s) for your model?
+   Targey Variable: The target variable for the model was identified as the column IS_Successful.

 What variable(s) are the features for your model?
+    Feature Variable:The following columns were used as features for the model:
+    1 NAME
+    2 APPLICATION_TYPE
+    3 AFFILIATION
+    4 CLASSIFICATION
+    5 USE_CASE
+    6 ORGANIZATION
+    7 STATUS
+    8 INCOME_AMT
+    9 SPECIAL_CONSIDERATIONS
+    10 ASK_AMT

 What variable(s) should be removed from the input data because they are neither targets nor features?
+     Variable to Remove:The EIN column was removed,as it serves only as an identifier for the application prganization and does not affect the models behaviour

 Compiling, Training, and Evaluating the Model

 How many neurons, layers, and activation functions did you select for your neural network model, and why?
+     Model Architecture:The optimization model used 3 hidden layers with multiple neurons,which increased the accuracy from under 72% to 78%.
+The initial model has 2 layers,epochs are same ,but when we add the new layers the accuracy will improve.

 Were you able to achieve the target model performance?
+     Target Performance:Yes ,by optimizing the madel the accuracy increases to 78%.
 What steps did you take in your attempts to increase model performance?
+    1 Steps to Increae Performance:
+         **Instead of drooping both the EIN and NAME columns,only the EIN colums was dropped .
+However,only names that appeared more than 5 times were considered.
+         **A third activation layer was added to the model in the following order to boost accuracy to over 72%:
+               1: ReLU layer
+               2: Tanh layer
+               3: Sigmoid layer
+Summary: Summarise the overa

+     overall results of the deep learning model 77% .This means the test data has improved of time .
+     The applicant name appears more than 5 times (indicating they have applied more than 5 times).
+     The application type is one of the following: T3, T4, T5, T6, or T19.
-Summary: Summarise the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+     The application has one of the following classification values:   C1000,       C1200, C2000, C2100, or C3000.Include a recommendation for how a different model could solve this classification problem, and then explain your recommendat

+Alternative method

+We can use the Random Forest also achive accuray close .